These beautiful children have been adopted into loving American families and their parents use pulse oximeters at home daily.

 My goal is to raise a minimum of $7,000 to put a pulse oximeter in 250 Chinese orphanages.
 A pulse oximeter measures how much oxygen is in your blood.
 Low oxygen saturation (hypoxemia) in blood can impede body function, harm vital tissues, and can be life threatening.
 Since 2012, the use of pulse oximetry for screening of congenital heart defects has become routine, but for children in orphanages, this simple, life saving device is not available to them.
 These children are in need of so much more, but any help at all makes a big difference.
 Thank you for helping me meet my goal.
 I am extremely proud to be a part of something that helps others and that is so personal to me and thepeople in my life.

-Thanks to some very generous sponsors, many wonderful silent auction items, and tons of fun at our Hearts of Hope event, Carmelina's fundraiser brought in almost $15,000!
+Thanks to some very generous sponsors, many wonderful silent auction items, and tons of fun at our Hearts of Hope event in September 2017, Carmelina's fundraiser brought in almost $15,000!
 What we've learned, since this initiative began, is that the need and the scope of this endeavor is much greater than we anticipated.
 We would be so appreciative if you would lock arms with us, in partnership with Little Hearts Medical, to continue fundraising for Hearts of Hope!